Introduction

 Inventory Costing with Real-Time Valuation

 DOSS maintains accurate inventory valuation using FIFO, LIFO, weighted average, or standard costing methodologies.
-The platform updates inventory value automatically as costs change—new purchase orders with different pricing, production variances affecting manufactured goods, or adjustments from inventory counts.
+The platform updates inventory value automatically as costs change, whether from new purchase orders with different pricing, production variances on manufactured goods, or adjustments from inventory counts.
 Finance teams access real-time inventory value for balance sheet reporting rather than discovering discrepancies during month-end close.
-The system tracks landed costs including freight, duties, and fees, ensuring accurate product profitability calculations.
+The system tracks landed costs including freight, duties, and fees, supporting accurate product profitability calculations.

 No-Code Configuration for Business-Specific Workflows